bgantavya/Crime-Record-Management/docs/Frontend/src/main.md

-# My Project
+# Crime Master

 ## Folder Structure

 ```
-├── public
+├── README.md
-│   └── index.html
-├── src
+├── index.css
-│   ├── App.jsx
+├── App.jsx
-│   ├── context
+├── context/
-│   │   └── usercontex.jsx
+│   └── usercontex.jsx
-│   ├── index.css
-│   └── main.jsx
+└── main.jsx
-├── package.json
-└── README.md
 ```

 ## Description

-This project is a React application.
-It uses React Router for navigation and a UserContext for managing user-related data.
-The application's main component is rendered within a BrowserRouter and utilizes the UserContext to provide context to its children.
+A MERN stack web application designed for reporting and managing crime records.
+It features two user roles: user and police.

 ## How to Use

 1.  **Installation:**

-    *   Ensure you have Node.js and npm or yarn installed.
+    *   Ensure you have Node.js and npm installed.
     *   Navigate to the project directory in your terminal.
-    *   Run `npm install` or `yarn install` to install dependencies.
+    *   Run `npm install` to install dependencies.

 2.  **Running the Application:**

-    *   Run `npm start` or `yarn start` to start the development server.
+    *   Run `npm start` to start the development server.
-    *   The application should open in your default browser at `http://localhost:3000`.
+    *   Open your web browser and go to `http://localhost:3000` (or the port specified by your development server).

 ## Technologies Used

 *   React
-*   React DOM
-*   React Router DOM
+*   React Router
-*   JavaScript (JSX)
+*   JavaScript (ES6+)
+*   HTML
-*   npm or Yarn
+*   CSS

 ## Architecture or Code Overview

+The application utilizes React for the user interface.

-*   **`main.jsx`**: This is the entry point of the React application.
-It uses `createRoot` to render the `App` component into the DOM.
-It wraps the `App` component within a `BrowserRouter` for routing and a `UserContext` provider for managing user context.
+*   `main.jsx`: Entry point for the React application, rendering the `App` component within a `BrowserRouter` and `UserContext`.
-*   **`App.jsx`**: (Implied, not in the provided code) This is the main application component, likely responsible for rendering the primary UI and managing application state.
+*   `App.jsx`: The main application component, likely handling routing and overall structure.
-*   **`index.css`**: (Implied, not in the provided code) This file contains the CSS styles for the application.
-*   **`usercontex.jsx`**: This file contains the UserContext provider, enabling the sharing of user-related data across the application.
-*   **`BrowserRouter`**: Provides routing capabilities.
+*   `usercontex.jsx`: Manages user-related context (authentication, roles, etc.).

 ## Known Issues / Improvements

-*   No specific issues or improvements are identified in the provided context.
-*   The project description is limited.
-A more detailed description could be included.
-*   Further details on the functionality of the App component is needed.
-*   Detailed API or CLI usage documentation is not provided as the project is a React application and not a command-line tool.
+*   Implement the backend (MERN stack).
+*   Add proper user authentication and authorization.
+*   Implement data fetching and storage.
+*   Improve styling and user experience.

 ## Additional Notes or References

-*   This project structure is based on a standard React application setup.
+*   This project is developed by Gantavya Bansal.
-*   For more information on React, React Router, and context, refer to their respective documentation.